xmark03x/sample/README.md

-# sample I added a zoom function
+ I added a zoom function